kimalajoy/overlook-final/README.md

       Username: customer50 (where 50 is the ID of the user - you can choose customer number 1-50 to view)
       Password: overlook2020

-2. As a manager you can select which user you would like to review from the pulldown on the right and a history of their booking information can be viewed on the left.
-On the right you can choose a date and a room before clicking to book a room for that user, or you can choose from the list of upcoming stays to delete a stay.
+2. As a manager you can select which user you would like to review from the pulldown on the right and a history of their booking information can then be viewed on the left.
+On the right you can choose a date and an available room before clicking to book a room for that user, or you can choose from the list of upcoming stays to delete a stay.
 On the left there is also current information about the hotel including the revenue generated, how full the hotel is and how many rooms are still available for the current day.

 3. As a customer you can view your previously booked rooms and how much you have spent at the hotel on the left, on the right side you can select a day and an available room to make an upcoming booking request.